 The business grew through a combination of word of mouth and a small amount of marketing.
 So much so that Panoptic has been employed to look after families and businesses in relation to events as large as the London Olympics.

 Working in foreign environments isn’t easy.
 Each region has its own complexities, including cultural and language barriers, as well as legal differences.
-The Panoptic team researches each environment it goes into to ensure that their preparation is watertight.
+The Panoptic team researches each environment it goes into to ensure that their preparation is watertight and with military precision.

 Claydon now has his sights set on South East Asia expansion as well as being the go-to security service for high net worth individuals and corporate organizations.